cisco-open/flame/docs/02-getting-started.md

 ## Prerequisites

 The target runtime environment is Linux.
 Development has been mainly conducted under macOS environment.
-For now, this section describes how to set up a development environment in macOS.
+For now, this section describes how to set up a development environment in macOS (Intel chip).

 The following tools and packages are needed as minimum:
 - go 1.16+